 Welcome to the National Car Seat Call Center

-Our goal is to educate and empower you as the parent and driver to make sure that you understand how to install, test, and use your car seat safely, in the best interest of your child.
-The virtual telehealth service began in 2018 as a result of having parents who went into early delivery, were discharged from the hospital, and were unable to find a CPST to assist them.
+Our goal is to educate and empower you as a parent or caregiver to confidently install, test, and use your car seat correctly, always keeping your child's safety in mind.
+The virtual telehealth service started in 2018, in response to parents who experienced early delivery, were discharged from the hospital, and could not find a CPST to assist them.

-Please call 323-491-6197 for immediate 24/7 assistance throughout the continental United States, including Alaska, Hawaii, and U.S. Territories of Guam, American Samoa, The Commonwealth of the Northern Mariana Islands, and Puerto Rico.
+For immediate assistance 24/7 across the continental United States, including Alaska, Hawaii, and U.S. territories such as Guam, American Samoa, the Northern Mariana Islands, and Puerto Rico, please call: 323-491-6197.

-Our goal is to educate and empower you as the parent and driver to make sure that you understand how to install, test, and use your car seat safely, in the best interest of your child.
-The virtual telehealth service began in 2018 as a result of having parents who went into early delivery, were discharged from the hospital, and were unable to find a CPST to assist them.
+Our goal is to educate and empower you as a parent or caregiver to confidently install, test, and use your car seat correctly, always keeping your child's safety in mind.
+The virtual telehealth service started in 2018, in response to parents who experienced early delivery, were discharged from the hospital, and could not find a CPST to assist them.

-Please call 323-491-6197 for immediate 24/7 assistance throughout the continental United States, including Alaska, Hawaii, and U.S. Territories of Guam, American Samoa, The Commonwealth of the Northern Mariana Islands, and Puerto Rico.
+For immediate assistance 24/7 across the continental United States, including Alaska, Hawaii, and U.S. territories such as Guam, American Samoa, the Northern Mariana Islands, and Puerto Rico, please call: 323-491-6197.

 How effective is the virtual telehealth approach?